Demystifying quantum escapism on the honeycomb lattice

 While this perspective is useful, the {\it method} to construct quantum phase diagrams, in which phases expand beyond their initially defined boundaries, is an open problem.
 More specifically, for spin models, the problem of how to describe {\it magnetically ordered} quantum states beyond their classical regions of stability does not have a general solution.
 If achieved even approximately, such a description could yield quantitative insights into the ground state phase diagrams for a variety of models.

 In this work, we promote the utility of an approximate, physically well-justified, technically simple, and numerically inexpensive method that addresses this problem.
-The method was originally proposed and applied to the stabilization of quantum states in the transverse-field Ising model~\cite{Mila_12,Mila_14} and to the field-induced plateau structures in the triangular and square lattices~\cite{Mila_13}.
-It is coined minimally-augmented spin-wave theory (MAGSWT), as it extends the standard SWT beyond the classical stability limits by introducing a minimal magnon chemical potential to stabilize it.
+The method was originally proposed and applied to the stabilization of quantum states in the transverse-field Ising model~\cite{Mila_12,Mila_14} and to the field-induced plateaus in the triangular and square lattices~\cite{Mila_13}.
+It is coined minimally-augmented spin-wave theory (MAGSWT), as it extends the standard SWT beyond the classical stability limits by introducing a minimal shift of the magnon chemical potential to stabilize it.

 Here, we demonstrate that MAGSWT can be successfully applied to a wide variety of magnetically ordered states in quantum spin models, yielding approximate phase diagrams of the two representative spin-$\frac{1}{2}$ honeycomb-lattice models: $J_1$--$J_3$ ferro-antiferromagnetic (FM-AF) and $J_1$--$J_2$ antiferromagnetic (AF) $XXZ$ models, in which several unexpected magnetically ordered phases appear and the existing ones expand beyond their classical stability regions.
 Some of the results for the $J_1$--$J_3$ model presented in this work were briefly reported in Ref.~\cite{j1j3} in conjunction with the density-matrix renormalization group (DMRG) study.